What We Do

 - Harbour safety.

-- CHC Moorings : Annual licenced moorings; pontoon, pile, and swinging.
+- Harbour and river moorings : (Cowes Harbour Services) Annual licenced moorings; pontoon, pile, and swinging.
 Visitor moorings; swinging moorings, event moorings, and river pontoons, Trinity Landing and Town Quay.

-- Shepards Wharf Marina : Visitor and residential marina, dayboat sailing centre, and dry sailing facilities.
-Newly refurbished Sugar Store events centre.
+- Marina : (Cowes Harbour Shepards Marina) Visitor and residential marina, dayboat sailing centre, and dry sailing facilities.
+Onsite Events Centre and independent marine businesses.

-- Kingston Marine (Boatyard): Extensive boatyard facilities, with 40t boat hoist.
-Onsite marine trades.
+- Boatyard: (Cowes Harbour Services) Extensive boatyard facilities, with 40t boat hoist.
+Onsite independent marine trades.